browniefed/react-native-animation-book/api/VALUE.md

 ```

-Creatinga  new `Animated.Value` goes through the process of setting everything up so that our `Animated.View` or similar components can read and attach listeners to the internal value that is being animated.
+Creating a new `Animated.Value` goes through the process of setting everything up so that our `Animated.View` or similar components can read and attach listeners to the internal value that is being animated.

 ## IMPORTANT